AgentScarletFox/My-Journey/README.md

 Current Priorities

 Important Deadlines

-Step 4
+Step 4 — Create a 90-Day Plan
-Create:
 90_DAY_PLAN

-Step 5
+Step 5 — Set Today's Priorities
-Set today's:
 TOP 3 PRIORITIES

-Step 6
+Step 6 — Start Documenting

-Start documenting.
+Do the work.
+Record the work.
+Review the work.
+Improve the work.

-##🌱 The 1% Rule
+🌱 The 1% Rule

 The objective is not overnight transformation.

 The objective is consistent improvement.

 Every day:

 Learn something.
 Build something.
 Improve something.